Ecclestone stars in convincing England win over SA

 Despite already having won the series, England could not afford to take this match lightly with their Commonwealth Games opener against Sri Lanka just five days away.

-They made the worst possible start when opener Dunkley, who has a century and two 50s in her last five white-ball appearances, was dismissed first ball - the first time England have lost a wicket with the first ball of a women's T20 international.
+They made the worst possible start when opener Dunkley, who has a century and two fifties in her last five white-ball appearances, was dismissed first ball - the first time England have lost a wicket with the first ball of a women's T20 international.

 That prompted England to promote Capsey up the order and she responded with a brief but sparkling innings that included four successive boundaries - all in different areas of the pitch - before being dismissed by Masabata Klaas.